 Snyder recommends three tools that help inform a clear picture of what you’ll be getting in a particular business class cabin.

-A second useful tool is RouteHappy, for info on which routes have Wi-Fi, entertainment, and power.
-(Full disclosure: Brett was a former adviser to the company and has stock.)
+- A second useful tool is RouteHappy, for info on which routes have Wi-Fi, entertainment, and power.
+(Full disclosure: Brett was a former adviser to the company.)
 “It doesn’t have pricing, for the most part; it just shows what the products are so you can compare that way.
 You could go to the individual airlines, but that’ll take forever.”

 How to Get the Best Economy Flight Experience